SEXUAL HARASSMENT

 SEXUAL HARASSMENT IN MARINE SCIENCE REPORT

-At Women in Ocean Science, we are committed to fighting against sexual harassment.
-In September 2020, WOS launched a Sexual Harassment Survey to help gauge how prevalent sexual harassment in the marine science workplace and learning environments is – and what deters women from reporting it.
+At Women in Ocean Science, we are committed to highlighting the continued problems of sexual harassment persisting in the marine industries.
+In September 2020, WOS launched a Sexual Harassment Survey to help gauge how prevalent sexual harassment in the marine science workplace and learning environments is and what deters women from reporting it.

 WHY IS IT IMPORTANT TO TACKLE SEXUAL HARASSMENT?